Spanish Mastiff vs Soft Coated Wheaten Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Spanish Mastiff has a typical lifespan of 10-12 years, while Soft Coated Wheaten Terrier lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Spanish Mastiff is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Spanish Mastiff is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Soft Coated Wheaten Terrier faces its own health challenges including Protein-Losing Conditions, Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds have about the same number of documented health predispositions, though the specifics and management differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health